-The activities performed by ENCE expose it to certain risks that, if they were to materialise, could have an impact on its financial statements: (i) market risk; (ii) credit risk; and (iii) liquidity risk.
+The activities performed by ENCE expose it to certain risks that, were they to materialise, could have an impact on its financial statements: (i) market risk; (ii) credit risk; and (iii) liquidity risk.
 Section 4 of the consolidated management report provides further information about the risks faced by the Group.